 AN UNRULY HISTORY

-Daniel Amos started in 1975 as a naïve Eagles-ish country/rock band, but within four years they would stir up a huge controversy in the Christian music world that would leave it forever changed.
-Christian rock music as we know it today actually started in 1969 when Capitol Records released former People! member Larry Norman's first solo album Upon this Rock.
+Daniel Amos started in 1975 as a naive Eagles-ish country/rock band, but within four years they would stir up a huge controversy in the Christian music world that would leave it forever changed.
+Christian rock music as we know it today actually started in 1969 when Capitol Records released former People! member Larry Norman's first solo album Upon this Rock

 releasing a couple hundred releases a year.
 But did you notice there are no Christian albums in this Top Ten list from the 1970's?
 That is because the vast majority of the albums released by 70's American Christian artists were embarrassingly amateur, schlocky, happy-clappy folk/pop affairs whose battle cry was "God, rapture us out of this bad world really quick!"
 Most of the Christian music of the time was coming out of the Calvary Chapel church in Southern California, which quickly formed its own unwritten rules about what could and couldn't be done in Christian music.

 This started a tradition of Christian musicians being about five years behind the regular music world, sounding like wannabes, and habitually using their music as a bait-and-switch evangelism propaganda tool.
 Hard rock, blues, or anything that sounded "worldly" was taboo, ignored at worst and suppressed into a section called "fringe" music at best.
 There are exceptions, but the majority of Christian albums from the 1970's and early 1980's deserve to remain in the thrift store record bins where they are often found with beat up Barry Manilow and Barbara Streisdand records.